 - Size dimensions are 84 x 52/44 x 41 inches.

 - It comes in two sizes: 1P & 2P.

 This tent is a 3-season tent and has doubled walls and 2 doors.
 It is a freestanding tent so you won’t have to spend extra time keeping it upright.
 The great thing about the double-wall design of this tent is the amount of flexibility.
 The outer tarp and the inner insert can be used independently.
 You can remove the insert if you’re in hotter and humid climates.
 But if you’re camping out in the cold, the insert can come in handy to insulate you and keep out the cold.

 It’s very stylish and sleek, which makes it stand out.
 It has great space-compartmentalization.
-The only thing that manages to stand out as a setback is the fact that the price is a little steep for what it offers.
+The only thing that manages to stand out as a setback is a fact that the price is a little steep for what it offers.

 Marmot Tungsten (2 to 3 Person Ultralight Backpacking Tent)

 The Marmot Tungsten 2P UL provides the best value for money in our book.
 It manages to balance great features at a decent price point.
 It’s made out of durable polyester rainfly.
 This material is very light and doesn’t sag.
-Setting up this tent is ridiculously easy and you can easily open and close the zipper doors without any hassle.
-It has a decent sized floor space which makes it easy for you to be able to fit inside.
+Setting up this tent is ridiculously easy, and you can easily open and close the zipper doors without any hassle.
+It has a decent-sized floor space, which makes it easy for you to be able to fit inside.

 - Its minimum trail weight is 3.25 pounds.

 - Size Dimensions: 88 x 54/46 x 42 inches (wider at the head, narrower at foot).